blackflux/object-scan/README.md

 ### Regex

+Regex are defined by using parentheses.

-Regex can be used with Array and Object selector by using parentheses.
+Can be used with Array and Object selector.

 _Examples_:
 <details><summary> <code>['(^foo)']</code> <em>(match all object paths starting with `foo`)</em> </summary>